 If the Holidays Aren't so Happy

-Last week I came across a blog on The Mighty titled “When It’s Not the Most Wonderful Time of the Year,” and it immediately resonated with me.
+Last week I came across a blog on The Mighty, titled “When It’s Not the Most Wonderful Time of the Year,” and it immediately resonated with me.
 The author talked about how holidays became “one painful struggle after another,” after her father passed away.
 As much as my heart broke for the author, it felt refreshing to read something so raw and honest – something that doesn’t get talked about very much around the holidays.
 There is this unspoken (actually, sometimes very bluntly spoken) expectation that people are to be cheerful and thankful during this season.
-Sometimes those with these expectations are well-intentioned and just hate to see us in pain, but it can also be incredibly invalidating to expect someone to be cheerful when they are struggling with grief and/or mental illness.
+Sometimes those with these expectations are well-intentioned and just hate to see us in pain, but it can also be incredibly invalidating to expect someone to be cheerful when they are struggling with grief, mental illness or a variety of other difficulties.

 While it’s amazing to have these memories, it’s also a painful reminder of what we have lost and a realization that no holiday will ever be the same.
 Unfortunately, I often feel guilty or ungrateful for saying and feeling that.
 A large part of this guilt comes from explicitly being told by others that I should be thankful for all that I still have and for the memories that I am lucky enough to hold.
 My problem with this is that being thankful for all that I do have does not discredit the fact that I also have a nagging, gaping emptiness.
 Likewise, grieving or struggling with depression does not mean that I am ungrateful for the blessings that are in my life.